-MacBeth was Mormaer (Earl) of this region of Scotland when he killed Duncan I at a battle near Elgin in 1040.
+MacBeth was Mormaer (Earl) of this region of Scotland when he killed Duncan I during a battle at Pitgaveny near Elgin, in 1040.
 Becoming king of Scotland, till his death in 1057.
 In the middle of the 12th century, King David I of Scotland granted Elgin the status of Royal Burgh.
-A few decades later, In the first half of the 13th century, King Alexander II of Scotland granted the city a Royal Charter.
+A few decades later, in the first half of the 13th century, King Alexander II of Scotland granted the city a Royal Charter.

-The main attraction at this time was the magnificent Elgin Cathedral.
-Completed in the middle of the 13th century, after taking 20 years to build.
-It was considered one of Scotland's most beautiful, until it was consumed by fire less than 30 years after completion.
-Century’s of neglect took their toll, although a steady plan of restoration has been in progress over the past 100 years.
+The magnificent Elgin Cathedral was of course the main attraction at the time of the Royal Charter.
+Completed in the middle of the 13th century, after taking around 20 years to build.
+It was considered one of Scotland's most beautiful cathedrals, until it was consumed by fire less than 30 years after completion.
+Century’s of neglect then took their toll, although a steady plan of restoration has been in progress over the past 100 years.

-For more information on the history and traditions of Elgin, we recommend this Scottish Televison documentary.
+For more information on the history and traditions of Elgin, we recommend this Scottish Television documentary.

 Nestled between the borders of The Highlands and Aberdeenshire, the improvements to the rail network in the mid 19th century, opened the area to tourism from all over the country.
 Some of the main attractions being textiles, the whisky industry and the stunning Moray coastline.